Marcus Wareing: Career

 After an extensive refurbishment in 2014, Marcus Wareing at the Berkeley reopened as Marcus.
-In September 2014, Wareing opened Tredwells in Upper St Martin's Lane, Seven Dials, London, with Group Operations Director, Chantelle Nicholson, who also acquired the role of Chef Patron of Tredwells in June 2016.
+In 2014 Wareing opened Tredwells in Upper St Martin's Lane, Seven Dials, London, with Group Operations Director, Chantelle Nicholson, who also acquired the role of Chef Patron of Tredwells in June 2016.
 In August 2020, Chantelle and Wareing announced that Tredwells is now solely owned by Chantelle, and that he would have no further involvement.
 In 2021, Wareing announced the natural closure of The Gilbert Scott, after a successful 10-year lease.
+In September 2023, Wareing announced that his Michelin starred restaurant Marcus would close permanently at the end of the year.
+The restaurant’s last service took place on 26 December.